qt3uw/qt3-utils/README.md

 # Utility Classes and Functions for the QT3 Lab

-This package provides a number of tools and fully-packaged programs for usage in the Quantum Technologies Teaching and Test-Bed (QT3) lab @ the University of Washington.
+This package provides a number of tools and fully-packaged programs for usage in the Quantum Technologies Teaching and Test-Bed (QT3) lab at the University of Washington.

 The QT3 lab confocal microscope utilizes the following hardware to perform various spin-control experiments on quantum systems, such as NV centers in diamond: